af558/Kent-Maps-Online-Draft/README.md

        url="https://www.normandythenandnow.com/wp-content/uploads/2018/04/Spitfire-Tipping-V-1-Flying-Bomb-wiki.jpg">

  ## Last of the bombs
  Though the decision to change the path of the bombs saved many lives in London, the ethics of the government’s decision to interfere with the destination of the bombs has been considered highly controversial.
-By the end of the war, doodlebugs had killed over 6,000 people in Britain, with the final doodlebug hitting Orpington on March 27th, 1945.7
+By the end of the war, doodlebugs had killed over 6,000 people in Britain, with the final doodlebug hitting Orpington on March 27th, 1945.
+3

 ## References
 1.https://www.english-heritage.org.uk/visit/places/dover-castle/history-and-stories/d-day-deception/
+2.Kitcherside, Peter.
+"BBC - WW2 People's War - Doodlebugs And V2's."
+BBC.co.uk.
+2005.
+Web.
+1 Apr.
+2022.
+(Attribution: WW2 People's War is an online archive of wartime memories contributed by members of the public and gathered by the BBC.
+The archive can be found at bbc.co.uk/ww2peopleswar)

-7."Where The Doodle Bugs Crashed In Kent.
+3."Where The Doodle Bugs Crashed In Kent.
 Summer 1944. | Maps."
 Daniel Crouch Rare Books - Antique and Vintage Maps, Rare Books, Charts and Atlases.
 The Kent Messenger, 1944.
 Web.
 6 Apr.
 2022.